 Understanding issues facing refugees

-This is a very helpful and practical session, with essential content on how you may recognise symptoms of trauma, and tips on how to be supportive.
+This is a helpful and practical session, with essential content on how you may recognise symptoms of trauma, and tips on how to be supportive.
 The workshop will provide an overview of who refugees, asylum seekers and vulnerable migrants are and where they are from.
 It will look at how complex trauma is caused (by events in their home country, their long journeys to safety, the UK asylum/immigration process and associated events).
 And what happens psychologically and physiologically to an individual as a result of complex trauma, bereavement and loss.
 Finally, it will enable participants to have a sense of the journey to healing and integration when working with individuals affected by trauma and complex loss.

 Moving forward